griga23/shoe-store/lab1.md

   * Shoe Customers https://github.com/confluentinc/kafka-connect-datagen/blob/master/src/main/resources/shoe_customers.avro
   * Shoe Orders https://github.com/confluentinc/kafka-connect-datagen/blob/master/src/main/resources/shoe_orders.avro

-### Flink Pool
+### Flink Compute Pool

-If already not present create Flink Pool Cluster
+Check if Flink Cluster has been created.
+Is it running in the same region as your Kafka cluster?

+NOTE: Flink Cluster is at the Environment level and can be used with multiple Kafka clusters.

 ## Flink Tables